 Who can participate?

-Non-profit and volunteer-based organizations that are incorporated in good standing under one of the following acts that own facilities in Alberta are eligible to participate in NEET:
+Non-profit and volunteer-based organizations that are listed as “Active” in the Alberta Non-Profit Listing and incorporated in good standing under one of the following Acts in Alberta are eligible to participate in NEET:

 How much funding is available?